angband/angband/docs/hacking/modifying.rst

 ui_entry_renderer.txt
-  Defines techniques, referenced in ui_entry.txt, for rendering a property in the character sheet or equipable comparison.
+  Defines techniques, referenced in ui_entry.txt, for rendering a property in the character sheet or equippable comparison.
 While it is possible to add something that simply uses different palettes of symbols or colors than one of the current renderers, the basic rendering techniques are hard-coded in list-ui-entry-renderers.h.